 Becoming a new parent is never easy, there are so many things to worry about.
 Are you going to feed them formula or breastfeed, are you going to have a pool birth or a planned C section.
-There are so many things to think about and one of the problems is getting your home suitable for a newborn.
+There are so many things to think about and one of the problems is getting your home suitable for a newborn so your baby can have what a baby wishes for.

 In this article, we will aim to tackle that problem and give you 5 ways of baby proofing your home so it’s one less problem to think about.